kasey-purvor/CV-Software-Developer/engineering_portfolio.md

   > - Research Project - Megabatteries As Grid Storage Solution
 ___
 ## My Work At Servotest
-My most recent employement began during the first lockdown as was challenging for a number of reasons.
+My most recent employment began during the first lockdown as was challenging for a number of reasons.
 As the company was unprepared for home working, I was unable to be trained in the heavily regulated hydraulics.
 Therefore I sought out problems that were novel to the company, and therefore nobody was better suited than me through experience.
 I am proud how I handled this period and thrived performing work that had many new concepts.
 The work I did had very little guidance, and required me to be resiliant, patient, dependable and an strong self starter.
 The following outlines some of the work I did during my time there.

 ### Ballistic Screens
 > During testing of a large hydraulic piston, a fluid carrying component failed.
 The failed component was ejected at speed and punctured a metal ceiling.
 An investigation into